-Course code: PGMP-CHE-GE-501

-Course Title: Food Chemistry and Nutrition
+Course code: PGMP-CHE-GE-501 Course Title: Food Chemistry and Nutrition Credits: 4 Duration: 60 Hours Maximum Marks: 100

-Maximum marks: 50 Duration: 30 Hours

 - 1. Recall the essential macronutrients and micronutrients required for human nutrition. - 2.
 Identify the classification of carbohydrates, proteins, fats, vitamins, minerals, and water in the diet. - 3.
 Explain the functions and roles of carbohydrates in the human body, including dietary fiber. - 4.
 Describe the different types of lipids and their significance in nutrition. - 5.
 Analyze the nutritional significance of macro and micro nutrients in maintaining overall health. - 6.
-Infer the effects of natural colors and flavouring agents on consumer choices and food safety.
+Infer the effects of chemical contaminants in measures to prevent.